-Prior to the 1980s, asbestos was a frequent component in vinyl sheet flooring, especially vinyl flooring with paper backing.
+Prior to the 1980s, asbestos vinyl sheet flooring was very popular, especially vinyl flooring with paper backing.
 Asbestos was popular in many different building materials due to its durability, strength, and resistance to high temperatures.
 These characteristics made asbestos an affordable solution for many industrial applications, as well as in homes and public buildings.

 What Should I Do if My Vinyl Flooring Contains Asbestos?

 As counter-intuitive as it sounds, your best alternative may be to disturb the flooring as little as possible.
 Asbestos is most dangerous when it is friable, meaning it crumbles easily or produces a powder, potentially releasing tiny fibers into the air.
 Generally, vinyl floor covering is considered to be non-friable, unless it is damaged or decaying.
 According to the Consumer Products Safety Commission, “usually the best thing is to LEAVE asbestos material that is in good condition ALONE.”